rainlab/translate-plugin/README.md

 ## Indexed attributes

-Translatable model attributes can also be declared as an index by passing the `$transatable` attribute value as an array.
+Translatable model attributes can also be declared as an index by passing the `$translatable` attribute value as an array.
 The first value is the attribute name, the other values represent options, in this case setting the option `index` to `true`.

         public $translatable = [
             'name',